pingcap/docs/character-set-gbk.md

 ### Illegal character compatibility

-* If the system variables [`character_set_client`](/system-variables.md#character_set_client) and [`character_set_connection`](/system-variables.md) are not both set to `gbk`, TiDB handles illegal characters in the same way as MySQL.
+* If the system variables [`character_set_client`](/system-variables.md#character_set_client) and [`character_set_connection`](/system-variables.md#character_set_connection) are not set to `gbk` at the same time, TiDB handles illegal characters in the same way as MySQL.
 * If `character_set_client` and `character_set_connection` are both set to `gbk`, TiDB handles illegal characters differently than MySQL.

-    - For reading and writing operations, MySQL handles illegal GBK character sets differently.
+    - MySQL handles illegal GBK character sets in reading and writing operations differently.
-    - For reading and writing operations, TiDB handles illegal GBK characters in the same way.
+    - TiDB handles illegal GBK character sets in reading and writing operations in the same way.
 In the SQL strict mode, TiDB reports an error when either reading or writing illegal GBK characters.
 In the non-strict mode, TiDB replaces illegal GBK characters with `?` when either reading or writing illegal GBK characters.

 For example, when `SET NAMES gbk`, if you create a table using the `CREATE TABLE gbk_table(a VARCHAR(32) CHARACTER SET gbk)` statement in MySQL and TiDB respectively and then execute the SQL statements in the following table, you can see the detailed differences.